tonymullen/ups-website/src/partials/f17cg/hw/hw4-description.html.md

 As in the case of the dot product exercise, this exercise will not allow for enough precision for us to manually position the cones to be perfectly parallel or perpendicular.
 The magnitude should be the correct sign and should approach zero as the red and blue vectors become more closely aligned.

 You may use any Three.js vector methods you need *except* `.cross()` and `.crossVectors()`.
 You should calculate the cross product manually using only standard arithmetic operators.
+The equation for calculating the cross product between vectors is found in section 2.12 of <em>3D Math Primer</em>.

 ## Submitting